-FCS_COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
-The specified algorithm and cryptographic key sizes can be based on an assigned standard.

-The following additional specific security functionality is implemented in the TOE:

-• Triple Data Encryption Standard (TDES).
+- 184 FCS_COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
+The specified algorithm and cryptographic key sizes can be based on an assigned standard. - 185 The following additional specific security functionality is implemented in the TOE: - Triple Data Encryption Standard (TDES) - Advanced Encryption Standard (AES) - Rivest-Shamir-Adleman (RSA) public key asymmetric cryptography, with key size 1280-bit up to 4096-bit with a granularity of 2 bits (optional) - Elliptic Curve Cryptography (ECC) (optional) - Secure Hash Algorithm (SHA) (optional)

-Triple-DES Operation
+6.1.9 Triple-DES Operation

-The Triple DES (TDES) operation of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.
+186 The Triple DES (TDES) operation of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.